Monday, December 25, 2017

 The CryptO'pinion?

 As I've said in the past, I'm no expert when it comes to beat 'em up games.
 However, I am genuinely shocked at how much fun I've had with this Mortal Kombat wannabe.
 I half expected it to suck, especially being released long after the gaming side of the ST had died.
-Surprisingly, even though the STe has no hardware to move the sprites, it's shockingly entertaining so has possibly replaced Double Dragon 3 as my favourite from this genre?
+Surprisingly, even though the STe has no hardware to move the sprites, it's shockingly brisk and lively.
+A delightful game and a possible replacement for Double Dragon 3 as my favourite game?

 Also, I love how it doesn't take itself too seriously and the fact I can try my luck against a Terminator is kinda cool.
 It's obvious that a lot of hard work and love went into its production - and all during the twilight years which is extra impressive.
 Beating the hell out of digitised guys is a great way to spend a couple of hours!!
 Play this.

-The floppies can be found via Old Games Finder. (but stay away of the early beta version as it's rubbish!)
+The floppies can be found via Old Games Finder. (but stay away from the beta downloads as they are rubbish!)

 Sunday, October 29, 2017